-- while in any school building or on any school premises before, during or after school hours: - 2. while on any bus or other vehicle as part of any school activity; - 3. while waiting at any school bus stop; - 4. during any school-sponsored activity or extracurricular activity; - 5. when subject to the authority of school employees; and - at any place or time when the student's behavior has or is reasonably expected to have a direct and immediate impact on the orderly and efficient operation of the schools or the safety of individuals in the school environment.
+- a. while in any school building or on any school premises before, during, or after school hours; - b. while on any bus or other vehicle as part of any school activity; - c. while waiting at any school bus stop; - d. during any school-sponsored activity or extracurricular activity; - e. when subject to the authority of school employees; and - f. at any place or time when the student's behavior has or is reasonably expected to have a direct and immediate impact on the orderly and efficient operation of the schools or the safety of individuals in the school environment.